dsseara/sociohydro/README.md

 Each folder contains its own `README` file describing their contents.

+Note that the contents of the `ml/` folder are taken from a separate repository by Jonathan Colen, [found here](https://github.com/jcolen/sociohydro).

 ## Getting Started

 1. Install dependencies: `conda env create -f sociohydro_environment.yml`